Supply Chain Management

 Improvement of cost quality

-Other objectives of supply chain management are cost quality.
+It is cost quality.
 Increased productivity, in turn, gives optimization of resources and balance.

 Products being replenished whenever required

-Also, objectives of supply chain management include replenishment which is termed as restoration of supply or stock to a former level.
+Replenishment is termed as restoration of supply or stock to a former level.
 Therefore, a marketer can easily replenish the material whenever required.

 Speedy delivery